keiran-rowell/keiran-rowell.github.io/_posts/2026-03-01-fire-and-brimestone.md

 Blue fire spewing forth from the sulfur mine around Ijen volcano complex.
 [Trian Wida Charisma](https://flic.kr/p/AZLUcx) [CC BY-NC 2.0]
 {:.figcaption}

+ These soldiers of sulfur are here to mine *emas setan* -- devil's gold.

 ### An infernal gateway: sulfur and the Sicilian Mafia